mancku/strapi-plugin-schemas-to-ts/README.md

 }
 ```

-While the previous example is enough to get it work, there are 3 different properties that can be configured.
+While the previous example is enough to get it working, there are 3 different properties that can be configured.
 Their default values are the ones in this example:
 ```typescript
 export default {
   // ...